On the Power of Gradual Network Alignment Using Dual-Perception Similarities: Proposed Grad-Align Method

 for $p=k$, where $k\in\{1,\cdots,L-1\}$.
 Then, it is not difficult to show that (\ref{suppose_gnn}) also holds for $p=k+1$ using (\ref{aggregateequation}) and (\ref{UPDATEequation}), which completes the proof of this proposition. \end{proof}

 Now, we describe how to train GNN model parameters $\theta$.
-Although even an untrained GNN can be a good network feature extractor \cite{DBLP:conf/iclr/KipfW17}, training the parameters $\theta$ would strengthen the expressiveness of node representations in discovering node pairs.
-From the fact that the hidden representation at the $l$-th GNN layer contains the collective information of up to $l$-hop neighbors of nodes \cite{zhou2020graph, zhang2020deep, DBLP:conf/iclr/KipfW17, DBLP:conf/nips/HamiltonYL17}, we make use of the adjacency matrix and its quadratic to $l$-th powers along with the $l$-th layer hidden representation.
+Unlike prior studies including \cite{man2016predict, zhou2018deeplink}, which utilized supervision data to learn the relationship between distinct latent spaces, we use the weight-sharing technique in GNNs that inherently supports the node consistency across two different networks in the embedding space (refer to Proposition \ref{proposition_weightshare}).
+Thus, in our study, we train the parameters of GNNs unsupervisedly, similarly as in \cite{trung2020adaptive}.
+From the fact that the hidden representation at the $l$-th GNN layer contains the collective information of up to $l$-hop neighbors of nodes \cite{zhou2020graph, zhang2020deep, DBLP:conf/iclr/KipfW17, DBLP:conf/nips/HamiltonYL17}, we make use of the adjacency matrix and its powers up to order $l$ along with the $l$-th layer hidden representation.
 To this end, we present our new {\em layer-wise reconstruction loss} function for training the GNN model as follows (refer to line 6):

 where the subscript * represents $s$ and $t$ for source and target networks, respectively; $\tilde{A}_*^{(l)} =\sum_{k=1}^l\hat{A}_*^{k}$ where $\hat{A}_*=A_*+I_*$ is the adjacency matrix with self-connections in which $I_*$ is the identity matrix; $\tilde{D}_*^{(l)}$ is a diagonal matrix whose $(i,i)$-th element is $\tilde{D}_*^{(l)}(i,i) = \sum_j\tilde{A}_*^{(l)}(i,j)$ where $\tilde{A}_*^{(l)}(i,j)$ is the $(i,j)$-th element of $\tilde{A}_*^{(l)}$; and $\|\cdot\|_F$ is the Frobenius norm of a matrix.
 By training the GNN model via our layer-wise reconstruction loss in (\ref{layer-wise reconstruction loss}), we are capable of precisely capturing the first-order and higher-order neighborhood structures.
 Note that, unlike the prior study (e.g., \cite{trung2020adaptive}), we use the {\em aggregated} matrix $\tilde{A}_*^{(l)}$ to reconstruct the underlying network from each hidden representation.